 *Do not put any lotion, makeup, foundation , concealer etc. for 10-14 days.

 *Do not sweat for 10 days!
 This is very important because sweat contains salt, and salt is what we use to remove ink.
-Also, body heat expands the pores and both can cause the pigment to fade, blur or not take at all.
+Sweat also carries bacteria, and bacteria entering an open wound is not good!
+Body heat expands the pores and all of this can cause the pigment to fade, blur or not take at all.

 *Please do not garden, go to the gym or anyplace else that in not very clean- you have open skin and do not want to chance infection.
 When out in public be mindful to not ever touch or scratch your healing brows with unwashed fingers.